BBai-Tips/bbai/CONVENTIONS.md

-# `bbai` Project Conventions
+# BBai Project Conventions

+## Note to Users
+This document is primarily intended for the AI assistant to understand the project's conventions and guidelines.
+While you're welcome to read it, please be aware that changes to this file should only be made when explicitly instructed, as they directly affect how the AI interprets and works with the project.

 ## IMPORTANT NOTE FOR ASSISTANT
 DO NOT MAKE ANY CODE CHANGES UNTIL EXPLICITLY ASKED TO DO SO.
 The coding assistant will prompt for code changes.
 Respect those instructions but wait until explicitly told to write code.

 ## Project Overview
+BBai is a versatile project that provides REST API and CLI tools to modify and enhance a wide range of text-based projects using LLM technology.
+Inspired by the `aider` tool, BBai is designed to work with various text formats including, but not limited to:

+- Programming code in any language
+- Prose and documentation
+- Fiction writing
+- LLM prompts
+- HTML and SVG
+- Markdown and other markup languages
+- Configuration files
+- Data formats (JSON, YAML, etc.)

-`bbai` is a project that provides REST API and CLI tools to modify local files using LLM, inspired by the `aider` tool.
-It supports vector embeddings for code/text chunks from local repositories, implements RAG (Retrieval-Augmented Generation) for LLM, and provides LLM tools for requesting access to files for review or edit.
+It supports vector embeddings for code and text chunks from local repositories, implements RAG (Retrieval-Augmented Generation) for LLM, and provides LLM tools for requesting access to files for review or edit.
+This makes `bbai` a powerful assistant for any text-based project, whether it's software development, content creation, or data analysis.

 ## Technology Stack
 - Runtime: Deno with TypeScript (strict mode)